jychp/cartography-openapi/README.md

 **cartography-openapi** is a Proof of Concept, and many features are still missing (we are actively working on them):
 - The generated code does not handle authentication for API calls
-- The generated code does not manage links to other entities (except for `sub-resource` links)
 - Only API response with array are supported (not dict like `{'users': [], 'count': 12}`)
-- List components are not supported
-- Tests data are not provided
 - The parser is not able to handle ref in parameter schemas

 ## License